 The City Clerk’s Office will be open to the public for all services from 8 AM – 4 PM.
 You must be in line by 4 PM in order to be assisted.
 Online services will continue to be available for your convenience and we encourage you to use them whenever possible.
 Please enter the City Clerk’s Office from the Main Street side of the building only.

 Only five people will be allowed in the Clerk's Office at one time.
 We ask that you please be patient with staff as they assist other residents.
 Please keep in mind that you may be asked to line up outside of the building along Adams Street in order to keep a six-foot distance from the person in front of you.

 Code Enforcement is also open for walk-in service from 8 AM – 4 PM.
 This department has its own separate entrance on Main Street, which is marked by a green awning reading “Code Enforcement”.
 Due to the size of the Code Enforcement Office lobby, only one person will be allowed in the lobby area at a time.

 For building, plumbing, electrical, and special event permit applications, you may continue to collect paper copies of application forms outside of the office and submit them by using the drop box.
 Permit applications can also be downloaded from the Code Enforcement webpage.

 All Other Offices

-If you need to visit an office other than the City Clerk’s Office or Code Enforcement, we are asking you to make an appointment with the department you need to meet with.
+If you need to visit an office other than the City Clerk’s Office or Code Enforcement, we are asking you to make an appointment with the department you need to meet with or to complete business over the phone.
 Use the staff directory to reach out to the appropriate department.
-If you are unsure who you need to speak with, please call our service hotline number at 207-284-9020 and we can direct you to the correct department.
+If you are unsure who you need to speak with, please call 207-571-0700 and we can direct you to the correct department.